How to Choose the Best Roof Color

 Climate and Regional Factors That Should Guide Your Choice

 Where you live should guide your roofing color.
-We cover a wide range—from sunny Florida to chilly Pennsylvania—and color performance changes by region.
+If you’re wondering how to choose roof color by region, we cover a wide range—from sunny Florida to chilly Pennsylvania—and color performance changes accordingly.

 In hotter states like Florida, Texas, and Arizona, light-colored shingles or tiles will reflect sunlight and reduce your AC load.
 These are smart roofing color tips for hot climates.
 In cooler areas like Ohio or Pennsylvania, darker shades help homes retain heat during winter.